Recommended children's booklists sorted by age or topic

 This story follows twelve-year-old Cora, who describes herself as autistic, as she befriends a boy called Adrien at a party that she never wanted to go to.
 A little unwilling at first, Cora is used to distrusting others and feels sure that Adrien’s intentions are unlikely to be driven by genuine interest in her.
 In no time at all, Cora learns to trust Adrien, who confides in her about his own ADHD, and as the pair become close they enjoy each other’s unquestioning acceptance and bond over their experiences of not quite fitting in at school.

 There was so much to enjoy in this book.
 I loved the depth of the storytelling – the multilayered writing with its many allusions, symbols and reflections that provoke an enjoyable tension between feeling the need to pause for thought and wanting to rip on through the genuinely gripping plot.
-I enjoyed the artificial intelligence strand of the plot very much, and in particular, how thought-provoking the story was with regard to the ethics of AI in both the hypothetical sense of holograms, but also hinting at a closer, everyday sense too.
-There’s food for thought aplenty, and yet the writing is watertight and never strays from the plot to dwell on these themes or impose judgement.
+I enjoyed the artificial intelligence strand of the plot very much, and in particular, how thought-provoking the story was about the ethics of AI in both the hypothetical sense of holograms, but also hinting at a closer, everyday sense.
+There’s food for thought aplenty, and yet the writing is watertight and never strays from the plot to dwell on these themes or impose judgment.
 I also enjoyed the emerging themes of acceptance and the importance of being true to oneself.

 This is a stand-out story and a must-have for classrooms and school libraries where there are mature readers aged 10+.